leolabs/ableton-js/README.md

 object containing required data and a UUID so request and response can be associated with each other.

+### Compression and Chunking

+To allow sending large JSON payloads, responses from the MIDI Script are compressed using gzip and chunked every 1024 bytes.
+The first byte of every message contains the chunk index (0x00-0xFF) followed by the gzipped chunk.
+The last chunk always has the index 0xFF.
+This indicates to the JS library that the previous received messages should be stiched together, unzipped, and processed.

 ### Commands

 A command payload consists of the following properties: